Galleria/JavaScript-Elementary/README.md

 # JavaScript-Elementary

 This repository is created for guiding JavaScript that you may would like to know.
-Trick in this repository is from my experience that I used to solve issues or reduce coding.
+Trick in it is from my experience that I used to solve issues or reduce coding.
 If there is any issues or you want to recommend, please let's me know.
 Thanks,